-The attached table shows our projected spend for the academic year 2016 2017.
-The main focus is to create a whole school approach in developing and maintaining a healthy lifestyle and engaging children in sports and competitions.
-Money is set aside to further up skill our teaching staff to deliver high quality PE lessons across the school by working with qualified sports coaches in different areas such as dance, football and multi-sports.
+The main focus was to create a whole school approach in developing and maintaining a healthy lifestyle and engaging children in sports and competitions.
+Money was set aside to further up skill our teaching staff to deliver high quality PE lessons across the school by working with qualified sports coaches in different areas such as dance, football and multi-sports.
 PE subject leader attended the CSW PE conference in November and release time has been given to staff to monitor impact of the sports coaching across the school.
-Please click the link below for a breakdown of projected spend.
+Please click the link below for a breakdown of actual spend.

 Academic Year 2015 2016

 The sports premium allocation for the 2015 2016 academic year was £8292.